microsoft/Windows-iotcore-samples/Samples/VirtualMicrophoneArrayDriver/README.md

   - cpp
 products:
   - windows
-description: An app service to blink an LED and a client app to call it.
+description: "An app service to blink an LED and a client app to call it."
 ---

 # Virtual Microphone Array Driver